cberkane/starter/readme.md

 # Node Starter Project

-This project serves as an example for an Express REST API.
+This project serves as an example for an Express server as REST API.
 It contains all the packages for a production-grade project.
+It also provides a basic structure to start your project.

 ## Project Structure